 What Can You Do About It?

-While you can’t stop your puppy from teething or marking its territory, you can prevent it from destroying its bed.
+While you can’t stop a puppy from biting when they are teething or marking its territory, you can prevent your puppy from destroying its bed.
 In this article we offer you some expert ideas on how to train.

 When introducing a new puppy to their bed, make sure to supervise them closely.
 The puppy’s bed should be comfortable and big enough for their use.